EsriUK/os-data-hub/README.md

 # os-data-hub

-os-data-hub contains examples of code for using [Ordnance Survey Data Hub APIs](https://osdatahub.os.uk/) with [ArcGIS API for Javascript v4](https://developers.arcgis.com/javascript/).
+os-data-hub contains sample code for using [Ordnance Survey Data Hub APIs](https://osdatahub.os.uk/) with [ArcGIS API for Javascript v4](https://developers.arcgis.com/javascript/).

 ## What is the OS Data Hub?